ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 echo -n "Fuzztron 2000" | radamsa
 ```

-where initial input is “Fuzztron 2000”.
+where the initial input is “Fuzztron 2000”.
 Play around a bit — you can see how the output changes each time.

 Radamsa uses the provided string above as the base input value, which is then further [mutated](https://www.fuzzingbook.org/html/MutationFuzzer.html).

 Radamsa and most other fuzzers are pseudorandom; meaning that they provide outputs deterministically.
 This is important for reproducing the possible test cases and relevant errors.
-Radamsa takes seed from `/dev/urandom` by default, but you can also set seed manually with `-s` or `--seed` parameter.
+Radamsa takes a seed from `/dev/urandom` by default, but you can also set the seed manually with `-s` or `--seed` parameter.
 The seed works as a starting point for the fuzzer's random value generator, and based on that, further values are generated.

 Typically, you don't need to set the seed value, but instead when fuzzing, you might want to capture the metadata with `-M` flag, and then reproduce the possible output data, if you want to reproduce some testing out.